telus/tds-core/guide/getting-started/designers.md

 ## Setting up Invision

-From design to prototyping to collaborating on the designs, the TELUS Design team uses Invision suite of app to help with our design workflow.
+From design to prototyping, the TELUS Design team uses Invision suite of apps to help with our design workflow and to assist with collaboration.
 You can use InVision to share your prototypes and Craft Sync to sync up your designs.

-During your initial onboarding to the design team, you would have gotten an invitation sent to your TELUS email to set up an account to [TELUS Invision Enterprise](https://projects.invisionapp.com/d/login).
+During your initial onboarding to the design team, you should have gotten an invitation sent to your TELUS email to set up a [TELUS Invision Enterprise](https://projects.invisionapp.com/d/login) account.
 If you haven’t please contact your design lead, or your InVision administrator ([@brianlam1](mailto:brian.lam1@telus.com)) to add you to the project.

 TDS has two projects set up on Invision:

 1. [TDS_blocks](https://telus.invisionapp.com/share/PCEVXUFT9) (not yet coded): Inspirational blocks that use TDS components/symbols that can be used in your Sketch file.
 These blocks live in the master Sketch file as designs and some of the blocks have been coded and can be found in SiteBuilder.

-2. [TDS_components](https://telus.invisionapp.com/share/5BE5MX08E)): Library of all the components that can be found in TDS.
+2. [TDS_components](https://telus.invisionapp.com/share/5BE5MX08E): Library of all the components that can be found in TDS.

 These are both working projects that continue to get updated, and improved on as we add components and blocks to the system.